 Not only will this put the landlord in the firing line of local authority housing inspectors, but the landlord could end up being fined for not having an HMO licence, even though they had no clue what was going on.

 If the tenant agrees to carry out repairs as part of the tenancy agreement but fails to do so because they’ve illegally sublet it to a bunch of other people, you’re the one on the hook when housing inspectors prosecute for health and safety offences.
-Ignorance is not a defence in the eyes of the law.

 The Consequences of Illegal Sub-letting